jp-berg/recipe2txt/README.md

 BE CAREFUL SETTING THE `--output`-FLAG, ANY EXISTING FILES WITH THE SAME NAME WILL BE OVERWRITTEN.

+TESTED ONLY ON KUBUNTU 23.04.

 # Usage

+Install with `pip install recipe2txt`.
+You can either use `recipe2txt` or `re2txt` to run the program.

 ```
 usage: recipes2txt [-h] [-u URL [URL ...]] [-f FILE [FILE ...]] [-o OUTPUT]